 If you would like to learn how to talk about yourself more, the first lesson of our free online German lessons is about how to introduce yourself in German.

-This is an article for intermediate learners, so very simple phrases like “Ein Bier bitte” and “Guten Tag” won’t be covered here.
-Instead, the phrases in this list will provide you with helpful building blocks you may use to form more advanced, eloquent sentences about your trip, in German, whilst you tuck into your Spaghettieis.
+Now, if you are an intermediate learner, you might not have to learn simple phrases like “Ein Bier bitte” and “Guten Tag” anymore.
+The phrases in the following list will provide you with helpful building blocks you may use to form more advanced, eloquent sentences about your trip, in German, whilst you tuck into your Spaghettieis.

 When you go to such a place, you may even leave feeling like you were given a superficial impression of the culture, and may have noticed that the place was full of tourists, with no locals in sight.
 Some people enjoy the convenience of such places, but for those who don’t, they can be referred to as: tourist traps.

-(Das ist ein echter Tipp.
-Die haben sehr leckere Baumstriezel.)
+PS: Das Beispiel ist ein echter Tipp.
+Die haben sehr leckere Baumstriezel.

 Sometimes it can be useful to ask around for Geheimtipps in the area you are staying.
-Die Umgebung is the Kreis or Bereich in which one is staying.
+Die Umgebung is the Kreisdistrict or Bereicharea in which one is staying.
 If you know the whereabouts of some hidden gems in the area, you can kill two birds with one stone by visiting interesting, quality places, without having to travel around the city all day.
-Or, perhaps for those who do love to explore all the far corners of a given travel destination, it may be enough to just know which little cafe in the area one may visit every morning, for a reliable cup of coffee ☕️.
+Or, perhaps for those who do love to explore all the far corners of a given travel destination, it may be enough to just know which little cafe in the area one may visit every morning, for a reliable cup of coffee.